✨ NEW · A100 + A40 inference GPUs now available in Amsterdam — read more → ✨ NEW · A100 GPUs in Amsterdam → STATUS

 Miami saw its largest upgrade to date, including:

-- Direct connectivity to NAP of the Americas for regional and international reach
+• Direct connectivity to NAP of the Americas for local and global connectivity

-In Europe and Asia, capacity quietly expanded in Frankfurt and Hong Kong, with new bare-metal inventory already landing.
-And toward the end of the year, groundwork was completed for Singapore, where first compute capacity is scheduled to go live by the end of Q1 2026.
+In Europe and Asia, capacity was added in Frankfurt and Hong Kong, with bare-metal inventory having already been added to the platform.
+The company has also begun building out the infrastructure in Singapore with the intention to go live with first compute capacity by the end of Q1 2026.

 Life After Launch: What Changed Day to Day